More charges laid against U.S. man after Edmonton teen's disappearance

 The man accused of kidnapping and raping a 13-year-old Edmonton girl is facing additional charges.

-Noah Madrano, 40, was arraigned on five felony counts at Clackamas County on Tuesday, including new charges of sodomy and unlawful sexual penetration.
+Noah Madrano, 40, was arraigned on five felony counts at Clackamas County on Tuesday, including new charges of sodomy in the first degree and unlawful sexual penetration in the first degree.

+In Oregon, penalties for Class A felonies include up to 20 years in prison, a fine as high as $375,000, or both, according to criminaldefenselawyer.com.

+Class B felonies are punishable by up to 10 years in prison, a fine of as much as $250,000, or both.

-Madrano is currently in jail in Clackamas County and appeared via video on July 5.
-A not-guilty plea was entered and bail was set at US$500,000.
+Madrano is currently in jail in Clackamas County where a not-guilty plea was entered and bail was set at US$500,000.

 Madrano allegedly targeted the Alberta girl and coerced her over the course of a year.